Every human body has the gene 5-methyltetrahydrofolate. It’s also known as MTHFR.

 - producing red blood cells (RBCs)

 When the MTHFR gene malfunctions, folic acid isn’t broken down.
 This is known as a mutated MTHFR gene.
 It’s not uncommon to have a mutated gene.
-In the United States, it’s estimated that around 25 percent of people who are Hispanic and up to 15 percent of people who are Caucasian have this mutation, according to the Genetic and Rare Diseases Information Center.
+In the United States, it’s estimated that around 25 percent of people who are Hispanic and up to 15 percent of people who are white have this mutation, according to the Genetic and Rare Diseases Information Center.

 The positive MTHFR gene is passed from the parents to the child.
 Nothing causes you to have a mutated MTHFR gene.
 It’s simply passed onto you from your mother and father.